Shane (United States, 1953)

 Plot

 The film oopens with a wide-eyed Joey hiding in the tall grass stalking an elk.
 He first spots Shane (we never learn his first name) who stops at the family homestead to ask for a drink of water.
 Joey's father, homesteader Joe Starrett, is suspicious, especially when cattle baron Ryker arrives with his men to trample the family garden.
 They came to threaten Starrett, but are unerved by Shane's presence.
 Shane stays on to help on the homesteads and is soon attracted to Starrett's wife.
 Joey is almost immediately drawn to Shane, while not really understanding why, he realizes that Shane is different than his father and neighbors.
 At dinner he can't take his eyes off Shane's guns.
 Later in one of many brilliant scenes, Joey's reactioin to Shane's shooting is captured.
 Shane who is trying to move away from gun fighting becomes involved in the conflict between Ryler and the homesteaders.
 In part because he likes Starrett and his family and in part because he dislikes bullies.
 Actually why he lets himself is never fully explained in the film.
 The first confrontation comes when he goes into the town bar and asks for soda pop (for Joey).
 Romantic tension in the film comes from the fact that Mariana and Shane are drawn to each other.
 One is reminded here of Camelot and the Arthurian legend, althouh Shane unlike Lancelot does not run off with Guenivere.
 The film concludes with perhpas the most brilliantly staged gun fight of any Westerns.
-Again it is framed with Joey's expression as he watches under the swing doors of the sallon, and yells a warning to Shane as Ryker's brother tries to shoot him in the back.
+Again it is framed with Joey's expression as he watches under the swing doors of the saloon, and yells a warning to Shane as Ryker's brother tries to shoot him in the back.

 Classic Scenes

-Of course "Shane" ends with Joey plaintifully yelling, "Shane, Shane, Come back Shane."
-He is too young to understand understanding why Shane can not return with him to his parents.
+There are certain unforgettable scenes in novies.
+And 'Shane provides one of those classic scenes In fact it has to be very high up on that list.
+'Shane' ends with Joey plaintifully yelling, "Shane, Shane, Come back Shane" as Shane rides off.
+He is too young to understand why Shane can not return with him to his parents.

 Westerns